flrx/validator/doc/README.md

 ## What is Flrx validator?

-It is a fluent API based form field validator for flutter, that promotes code reuse.
+It is a fluent API based FormField validator for flutter, that promotes code reuse.
 It is highly extensible, modular and testable.

 It is as simple as doing the following: